vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Ahicchatra (AC I) during excavation (1940–44)

-The identification of this structure as an ed. ¯uka or aid. ¯uka, is open to doubt.
-Within the structure in AC I a few terracotta sculptured panels were found with depictions of Saiva mythology, such as Gan ´ . as destroying Daks.a’s sacrifice (No. 298), a ‘Bhairava’ figure (No. 300), and the so-called ‘Daks.in. ām¯urti’ of Siva (No. 302b; below, Plate 149), which are supposed to have decorated ‘a ´ frieze running round its upper terrace’.
-65 The aid. ¯uka of the VDhP, on the
+The identification of this structure as an ed. ūka or aid. ūka, is open to doubt.
+Within the structure in AC I a few terracotta sculptured panels were found with depictions of Saiva mythology, such as Gan ´ . as destroying Daks.a’s sacrifice (No. 298), a ‘Bhairava’ figure (No. 300), and the so-called ‘Daks.in. āmūrti’ of Siva (No. 302b; below, Plate 149), which are supposed to have decorated ‘a ´ frieze running round its upper terrace’.
+65 The aid. ūka of the VDhP, on the

 64 V.S.
 Agrawala in Ancient India 4 (1947–48), 167.
 This identification has been taken over by several authors, among whom Shah in the ‘critical notes’ to her edition of the Third Khan. ḍa of the VDhP (1994), I p.
 405.